Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 ### Part II: Modeling and analysis

-The three chapters in Part II (see Figure \@ref(fig:fig4)) introduce three of the most important tools that can be used by social scientists to do new and exciting research: machine learning, text analysis, and social network analysis.
+The four chapters in Part II (see Figure \@ref(fig:fig4)) introduce four of the most important tools that can be used by social scientists to do new and exciting research: information visualization, machine learning, text analysis, and social network analysis.

+[Information Visualization](#chap:viz) introduces information visualization methods and describes how you can use those methods to explore data and communicate results so that data can be turned into interpretable, actionable information.
+There are many ways of presenting statistical information that convey content in a rigorous manner.
+The goal of this chapter is to explore different approaches and examine the information content and analytical validity of the different approaches.
+It provides an overview of effective visualizations.
+Using visualization already in early analysis stages is key to a good understanding of data quality and potential pitfalls.

 [Machine Learning](#chap:ml) introduces machine learning methods.
-It shows the power of machine learning in a variety of different contexts, particularly focusing on clustering and classification.
+It shows the power of machine learning in a variety of different contexts, particularly focusing on clustering, classification, and prediction.
 You will get an overview of basic approaches and how those approaches are applied.
-The chapter builds from a conceptual framework and then shows you how the different concepts are translated into code.
-There is a particular focus on random forests and support vector machine (SVM) approaches.
+The chapter builds from a conceptual framework on how to formulate social science problems as machine learning problems, how to perform machine learning analysis, and how to evaluate the analysis.
+These concepts are then translated into code to ensure that the analysis can be put into practical use by social science researchers and practitioners.

-[Text Analysis](#chap:text) describes how social scientists can make use of one of the most exciting advances in big data---text analysis.
-Vast amounts of data that are stored in documents can now be analyzed andsearched so that different types of information can be retrieved.
+[Text Analysis](#chap:text) describes how social scientists can make use of text data through text analysis and natural language processing methods.
+Dealing with text and analysing text is not new to social scientists.
+What is different these days is that the vast amounts of data that are stored in documents can now be analyzed and searched and analyzed at scale, so that different types of information can be retrieved.
 Documents (and the underlying activities of the entities that generated the documents) can be categorized into topics or fields as well as summarized.
 In addition, machine translation can be used to compare documents in different languages.